FreePYQ logoFreePYQ

 Explanation:

-The question asks about an international organization founded in 1945 to promote global peace and cooperation.
+The answer depends on an international organization founded in 1945 to promote global peace and cooperation.
 The United Nations (UN), option C, was established in 1945 with this exact purpose, as outlined in its Charter.
 NATO (A) was founded in 1949, the WTO (B) in 1995, and the IMF (D), while created in 1944, focuses on monetary cooperation rather than broad peace and security.
-The core concept is matching the founding year and primary mission, confirming C as correct.
+Key point: matching the founding year and primary mission, confirming C as correct.

 Question 88